how to solve your job search woes

 who found a job through creative

-Now that we’ve directly covered easy ways
+Now that we’ve directly covered how to

-let’s move on to correlating topics.
-A
+to correlating topics.
+A case study reveals

-advantage in many job roles through:
+provides a big advantage in many job roles

 • higher efficiency and accuracy for